 Self-treating with medication often accompanies feelings of desperation.
-Desperate feelings about ones’ physical appearance calls for medical advice.
-An aesthetic therapist can guide through skin regenerative treatments and general skincare maintenance but it would be irresponsible to treat a client with feelings of desperation.
+Desperate feelings about ones’ physical appearance should be addressed.
+An aesthetic practitioner can guide through skin treatments and skincare maintenance that are not only safe but legal, insured and safe.

 Body dysmorphia is a distinct mental disorder in which a person is preoccupied with an imagined physical defect or a minor defect that others often cannot see.

-Hyperpigmentation can be treated through pharmaceuticals and cosmeceuticals, which are not the same as over the counter.
+Hyperpigmentation can be treated through pharmaceuticals and cosmeceuticals, these actives have greater potency to those found over the counter.
 The first step in treating hyperpigmentation is exfoliation or skin priming as discussed later.

 d) Microneedling for treatment of hyperpigmentation in dark skin